 A great believer in lifelong learning and professional development, Wade obtained his C.E.T. in 2009.
 He next enrolled in NAIT’s bachelor of technology in technology management (B.Tech.) program, graduating with honours in 2012.
 Two years later, he earned his PMP designation and followed that up in 2015 with a designation as a P.Tech.(Eng.).

 Once he’d graduated, Wade moved to Edmonton to work at an engineering and geomatics consulting firm.
-There he started as a materials technologist, moved to a field project manager and eventually became the Market Sub-Sector Leader for Industrial Geomatics.
+There he started as a materials technologist, moved to a field project manager and eventually became the director for transportation, infrastructure, industrial and power at GeoVerra.

 Wade enjoys the challenges that have led him to a range of initiatives across the province.
 His portfolio includes transportation, commercial and industrial projects, as well as highway and pipeline construction.
 Most recently he’s contributed to Inter Pipeline’s propylene complex, which is well underway in Alberta’s Industrial Heartland.